AdithyaKrishnaK/Fundamentals_of_MLOps_200020065/Assignment1.md

 **Interpretable Machine Learning is another concept that has attracted lot of attention recently & is promoted by most of the MLOps frameworks.
 Explain what it means for a linear regression model to be interpretable.**

 Interpretable Machine Learning tries to explain its outputs.
+This helps in easier debugging and estimating the reliability of the model.
 For linear regression model, this would look like weights of different features.
+The weights determine the contribution of a feature on the overall prediction.
+The higher the weights the higher is the importance of a feature and vice versa.
+The variance of estimated weights also plays a role, the more the variance is, the less important the feature is.
+All this can be put together using weight plots.
+Note that it is important to normalize the data before feeding it to the model.